sa-tre/satre-specification/docs/source/standard.md

 - The standard will be managed and updated following an open, community-driven process, and will not be tied to a single vendor or implementation.

 The SATRE standard is based around the idea of capabilities, some of which are required and some of which are optional.
-Any particular TRE implementation should be able to score itself against each capability as either "supported", "partially supported" or "unsupported" (see `scoring` for details).
+Any particular TRE implementation should be able to score itself against each capability as either "supported", "partially supported" or "unsupported" (see `{ref} scoring` for details).
 The capabilities are grouped into the following broad categories:

 - information governance
 - computing technology